Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

-ttt_paramedic_max_health                    100     // The maximum amount of health the paramedic can have ttt_detective_max_health                    100     // The maximum amount of health the detective can have ttt_paladin_max_health                      100     // The maximum amount of health the paladin can have ttt_jester_max_health                       100     // The maximum amount of health the jester can have ttt_swapper_max_health                      100     // The maximum amount of health the swapper can have ttt_clown_max_health                        100     // The maximum amount of health the clown can have
+ttt_paramedic_max_health                    100     // The maximum amount of health the paramedic can have ttt_detective_max_health                    100     // The maximum amount of health the detective can have ttt_paladin_max_health                      100     // The maximum amount of health the paladin can have ttt_tracker_max_health                      100     // The maximum amount of health the tracker can have ttt_jester_max_health                       100     // The maximum amount of health the jester can have ttt_swapper_max_health                      100     // The maximum amount of health the swapper can have ttt_clown_max_health                        100     // The maximum amount of health the clown can have